telerik/blazor-docs/README.md

 **Pull Requests are welcome!** If you see mistakes or missing info, fix it in a PR (you may need to fork the repo for something larger than a typo you can fix online), **or open an Issue**.
 This will help everyone have better documentation.

+## Offline PDF Version

+You can download a PDF with this documentation from your telerik.com account.
+Go to the Downloads section, navigate to UI for Blazor, choose the version you want from the dropdown, and get the PDF file under the Documentation section.

 ## Running Locally

 You can generate a static web site from the Telerik® UI for Blazor documentation and browse it locally.